Writing a Definition Essay: Step by Step

 - Adding in transition words at the start of sentences.

-Writing a definition essay can be a challenge, especially if you've not written an essay using a lot of sources before, but if you follow these tips you should have a solid essay you can be proud of!
+Writing a definition essay can be a challenge, especially if you've not written using a lot of sources before, but if you follow these tips you should have a solid paper you can be proud of!